In this article, we are going to talk about:

 - They work best at different temperatures: hot melt adhesive tape holds well at steady temperatures; while acrylic tape performs best at tough temperatures, both hot and cold, with high humidity conditions, which makes it ideal for sealing boxes that will be stored away for a long period of time.

-- They react differently to the exposure to UV rays: hot melt adhesive tape tends to turn yellow with time and exposure to UV light sources; while acrylic tape is unlikely to yellow over time, thanks to its resistance to oxidation.
+- They react differently to exposure to UV rays: hot melt adhesive tape tends to turn yellow with time and exposure to UV light sources; while acrylic tape is unlikely to yellow over time, thanks to its resistance to oxidation.

 PPM’s selection of hot melt adhesive tapes and acrylic tapes